protomagicalgirl/protomagicalgirl.github.io/vgaudio/nintendium/index.md

 The Nintendo Entertainment System was released in 1983.
 Nintendo’s first gaming console, it is an 8-bit system with 5 completely analog audio channels with 4-bit quantization.
 Since the analog waveforms that the NES can produce can be sounded at any frequency, the console does not have a distinct sample rate.
 The Ricoh 2A03, an 8-bit microprocessor, is in charge of the NES’ audio processing.
 The NES APU is thoroughly documented on the NES DEV Wiki “APU” page[^nesdevwiki].

 Four of the five channels on the RP2A03 can produce exactly one kind of analog waveform.
 The first two channels on the NES produce pulse waves.
 Each channel can produce a pulse wave with one of four different duty cycles.
 Additionally, both pulse waves can be modulated with a 4-bit constant or saw-shaped decay volume envelope as well as with a built-in linear pitch sweep.
 Channel three can produce a 4-bit quantized triangle wave.
 This channel does not have volume envelope or pitch sweep functionality, and is therefore essentially limited to being on or off at a given pitch.
 The fourth channel is a noise generator with the same volume envelopes as the pulse channels.
 Noise can be used to emulate the sounds of percussion and impacts.
-The noise channel uses a 15-bit linear-feedback shift register to generate a pseudorandom sequence of 1-bit numbers at a given rate by starting with a value of 000000000000001, shifting each bit down a place every step, and placing the bitwise exclusive-or (that is, 1 if the two values are different, 0 if they are the same) of two bits in the most significant bit on each step:
+The noise channel uses a 15-bit linear-feedback shift register to generate a pseudorandom sequence of 1-bit numbers at a given rate by starting with a value of 000000000000001, shifting each bit down a place every step, and placing the bitwise exclusive-or (that is, 1 if the two values are different, 0 if they are the same) of two bits in the most significant bit on each step.

+> To better understand the LFSR, I wrote an emulation of it in C: [proto.ml/lfsr](/lfsr)

+This generator has two modes: In mode 0, the XOR of bits 0 and 1 is used, created a 32,767 step sequence that sounds like white noise; in mode 1, the XOR of bits 0 and 6 is used, creating a 31 or 93 step sequence with the distinct tone of a metallic “clank.”
+In a typical NES music composition, these four channels are used for the melody, harmony, bass, and percussion respectively.

 <audio
     controls